s2i2-hep/s2i2-hep.github.io-source/content/20161202-hsf-sdsc-cwp-workshop.md

 [https://indico.cern.ch/event/570249/overview](https://indico.cern.ch/event/570249/overview)

-This workshop is the first general workshop in the [(CWP community process)](http://hepsoftwarefoundation.org/cwp.html), which is expected to last through summer, 2017.
-The [S2I2-HEP project](http://s2i2-hep.org/) is a collaborator and co-organizer (with the HSF) for the HSF CWP community process.
+This workshop is the first general workshop in the [CWP community process](http://hepsoftwarefoundation.org/cwp.html), which is expected to last through summer, 2017.
+The [S2I2-HEP project](http://s2i2-hep.org/) collaborates with the
+HSF to organize and implement the CWP community process.